arnaugarcia/arnaugarcia/README.md

 ### Glad to see you here! <img src="https://raw.githubusercontent.com/arnaugarcia/arnaugarcia/master/img/emoji.gif" width="27px">

-I am a programmer 💻 with the goal to improve myself and provide new things to the world 🌍 .
+I am a programmer 💻 with the main goal to improve myself and provide new things to the world 🌍 .
 My curiosity and passion about computing and programming 🚀 began when I was very little and it's still increasing 🔝, day by day, without losing desire to learn more and improve myself 🏅.

 Currently I'm developing some personal projects, working 💼 &#8192;at [Opentrends](https://opentrends.net) as a full-stack developer 😍 and coursing a [university](https://www.salleurl.edu/) 🏫 degree.